marieooq/neo-brutalism-ui-library/README.md

 # Usage

-## 1. For React users, clone this repository and use Storybook
+## 1. For React users: Clone this repository and use Storybook

 ![storybook-gif](./public/neo-brutalism-storybook-demo.png)

-1. Colone the repository and run `yarn && yarn storybook` at the root of it.
+1. Clone the repository and run `yarn && yarn storybook` at the root of it.
 2. All the components are listed on the left side of the storybook, allowing you to quickly see how they work and check the component's accepted props.
 3. Feel free to copy the code of the components to your project!
 4. If you also want to run the app, run `yarn run dev`.

-## 2. Easiest: Visit the Neo-Brutalism UI website
+## 2. Easier way: Visit the Neo-Brutalism UI website

 1. Visit [Neo-Brutalism UI website](https://neo-brutalism-ui-library.vercel.app/), and navigate to the components page.
 2. Simply copy and paste the desired code snippet.